SDLE MCQ

 Category: Endodontics

-15) What instruments are used to remove GP?
+15) What is the appropriate way to remove GP?

 16 / 200